AliKarimov/Buffalo-Blockchain/README.md

 ## Legal Considerations

-Fortuna Blockchain complies with all relevant regulations.
+Buffalo Blockchain complies with all relevant regulations.
 However, there are legal considerations to keep in mind:

 Regulatory Compliance
 •	Operates under host country's laws; investors must verify eligibility and tax implications.